 “I dare you to betray my image of you.”

-Now of course stereotypes are not only natural, but one of the biggest reasons we as a species are alive.
-But much like the internet, Jagermeister, freedom of speech and buffets, we are still far too ready to misuse them.
-Not enough people are taking serious time to play devil’s advocate to the hardwired, predetermined and unenlightened prejudices and, here we go, virtues that we hold so dear.
+Now, of course, stereotypes are not only natural but one of the biggest reasons we as a species are alive.
+But much like the internet, Jagermeister, freedom of speech and buffets, we are prone to misuse them.
+Not enough people are taking serious time to play devil’s advocate to the hardwired, predetermined and unenlightened prejudices and (here we go) virtues that we hold so dear.

 We want to wrap it up nice and neat with a bow…

 If we watch a debate on religion, we want to know which religion won.

 We want to find the fact that PROVES something right or wrong.
 Forever.

 That first 30 seconds of a song doesn’t just tell you the song is bad, but that the singer can’t sing, the album must be crap, and the song is the worst thing since dentists.

 That pastor who got caught is a good man one day, and a demon the next.
 Not just a broken man.

 And that white cop who killed a black man could not possibly be justified because a different white cop did something similar to a different black man before and he was found guilty.